AElfProject/aelf-boilerplate/web/aelfAccountTemplateRN/Readme.md

 https://reactnative.dev/docs/running-on-device

+`iOS: please config Signing & Capabilities in xCode.`

 ## How to publish

-Please refer to IOS Android compilation and packaging tutorial
+Please refer to iOS Android compilation and packaging tutorial

 ## Copy from this project